 Bernhard Lloyd himself, posting on a web forum, once tacitly suggested that anyone interested in listening to Dreamscapes could find a torrent somewhere.

-No Export for You: The single "Sensations" was only released in Austria, France, the Netherlands, and Swizterland.
+The single "Sensations" was only released in Austria, France, the Netherlands, and Switzerland.
 The 12-inch version contains two mixes of "Sensations," both of which sound very dissimilar from the album version except for the vocals.

 The Amiga Compilation was the band's attempt to rectify this for East Germany, where Forever Young and Afternoons in Utopia didn't get a proper release.